Mike Buchanan (politician): Later activities

 The party co-hosted the 2016 International Conference on Men's Issues (ICMI16) in London, between 8 and 10 July 2016 in association with A Voice for Men.
 Conservative member of parliament Philip Davies, a member of the Justice Select Committee, spoke to the conference and asserted that the criminal justice system favours women's over men's rights.
 Davies was not paid for his appearance at the conference.

 Buchanan announced that he was not standing in the 2017 United Kingdom general election, although he had previously intended to be a candidate in Maidenhead against Theresa May, the Prime Minister.

 The 2018 International Conference on Men's Issues (ICMI18), again in association with A Voice for Men, was due to have taken place at St Andrew's Stadium, the home of Birmingham City Football Club, between 6 and 8 July 2018.
 However, in early November 2017 the club in a statement said that "after certain details concerning the organisers came to light, the Club investigated further and concluded this is not something we want to be associated with" and that it had been "misled at the time of booking".
-Buchanan initially said he still intended for the conference to go ahead at St Andrew’s as he felt he had "a perfectly good and legally binding contract".
+Buchanan initially said he still intended for the conference to go ahead at St Andrew's as he felt he had "a perfectly good and legally binding contract".
 He later decided to seek a new venue either in Birmingham or London.
 He announced on his party's website on 1 December 2017, that a contract had been signed with a new venue in London, for a conference on 20–22 July 2018.
 Three days after the conference finished openDemocracy revealed the venue was the ExCeL.

-In April 2019, Buchanan announced on the Justice for Men and Boys website a new strategy of giving talks at universities, in a bid to engage with students and academics.
+In April 2019, Buchanan announced on the Justice for Men and Boys website a new strategy of giving talks at universities, in a bid to engage with students and academics, particularly those studying subjects such as politics and history.
 The first talks were scheduled at the University of Cambridge on 24 May 2019.
 Following an open letter from students and academics to the Vice-Chancellor, demanding the talks be cancelled, the venue was altered to a non-departmental building.
 University staff claimed that J4MB had engaged in harassment of female academics.
 Before Buchanan was due to give his speech on "Equal Rights for Men and Women", a student threw a milkshake over him in a Cambridge pub.
 The event went ahead, with students protesting outside the venue and linking hands to try to block J4MB members from entering.
 An attendee at the event was accused of assaulting two of the student protestors.
+It was later reported that two students had been fined £75 each for the milkshaking and that no action had been taken against the party member who had been accused of assaulting student protestors.